Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Twink: the act of equipping a lower level character with items that it will not normally be able to find until in higher difficulties with the intent of making the character perform at a higher level than intended.
 Rewards for "twinking" include faster clear time for quests, faster net experience gains, and faster rate of defeating monsters.
 See: 'Alt.'

-U-Z Uber: an optional boss that can be challenged via the Infernal Machine in Act I: Return to New Tristram.
-In the original Diablo III, Ubers come in pairs as, Leoric & Maghda, Ghom & Rakkanoth, and Zoltun Kulle & Siegebreaker.
-In Reaper of Souls, a new Uber is introduced in the form of Diablo.
+Uber: an optional boss that can be challenged using the Infernal Machines in Act I: Return to New Tristram (Campaign Mode) or in New Tristram in Adventure Mode.
+Ubers come in pairs as Leoric & Maghda, Ghom & Rakkanoth, Zoltun Kulle & Siegebreaker, with the exception of Diablo, who can summon any of the other Ubers while in combat.
 See: 'Machine.'

-UFO Beam: a nickname for the crusader’s “Heaven’s Fury” skill, which resembles a giant beam fired down from the sky.
+UFO Beam a nickname for the crusader’s “Heaven’s Fury” skill, which resembles a giant beam fired down from the sky.
+Sometimes called "God Beam."

 Unbuffed: stands for a character's base statistics without relying on any effects from auras or self-cast abiltiies or passive abilities.
 See: 'Buffed.'

-UNID: short for "unidentified," referring to rare and unique items that have yet to be identified.
+UNID: short for "unidentified," referring to unique items that have yet to be identified.

 UP: short for "underpowered."
 This refers to anything players believe are underused or too weak by standards.
 See: 'Imba' and 'OP.'

 Vacuum Cleaner Monk: refers to monks that focus on the spell "Cyclone Strike," which pulls enemies toward the monk, much like a vacuum.
+Usually just called "Cyclone Monk."
 The build is mainly used as support in cooperative play.

-VOTA: or "VoA," short for "Vault of the Assassin," a dungeon in Act II that is notorious for having a numerous elites in a relatively small space.
+VOTA: or "VoA," short for "Vault of the Assassin," a dungeon in Act II that was notorious for having a numerous elites in a relatively small space in the original Diablo III.
+It has since changed in Reaper of Souls and has a more variable monster density within its confines.

 VQ: short for "Vision Quest," a passive ability belonging to witch doctors.